-The Group enters into transactions with related parties in the ordinary course of business for the purchase and sale of goods and services.
+The Group enters into transactions with related parties in the ordinary course of business for the purchase and sale of goods and services and in relation to the provision of financing agreements to and from the Group entities.
 Transactions with related parties are generally performed on arm's length basis.

-Details of transactions with and balances between the Group and related parties at 31 December 2019 and 2018 and for the years ended 31 December 2019 and 2018 are disclosed below.
+Details of transactions with and balances between the Group and related parties at 31 December 2020 and 2019 and for the years ended 31 December 2020 and 2019 are disclosed below.